 LaDonna is an Extension Educator for "The Learning Child" team from the University of Nebraska-Lincoln Extension.
 LaDonna has a Bachelor's Degree from University Nebraska Kearney in Family and Consumer Science Education and a Master's Degree from University Nebraska Kearney Vocational Education.
 She focuses on child development and the family through her work for "The Learning Child" team.
 LaDonna focuses on child development and the family through face to face and online work.
 Creative in technology and future oriented LaDonna brings the research base information to life in her presentations.

 Jaclynn, is an Extension Educator on The Learning Child Team.
 Jaci holds a Bachelor's degree in Early Childhood Education/Child Development from the University of Nebraska - Lincoln and a Master's degree in Curriculum and Instruction from Doane College in Crete, Ne.
 Jaci provides training to childcare providers and families in the Southeast area of Nebraska.
-Jaci has over 15 years of experience working with children birth to 8 years of age, including 8 years of center based childcare director experience.
+Jaci has more than 18 years of experience working with children birth to 8 years of age, including 8 years of center based childcare director experience.

 Leanne holds a BS degree in Education and Family Resources from UNL and an MS degree in Family Life Education & Consultation from Kansas State University.
 She serves as an Extension Educator working with families, youth, and early childhood professionals to support the development of children ages 0-12.
 Leanne has a special interest in furthering the development of 4-H Clover Kids and assisting teens to be teachers in 4-H after school programs.